 (e) The Tax Administrator is charged with the enforcement of the provisions of this chapter, and is empowered to adopt, promulgate and enforce rules and regulations relating to any matter or thing pertaining to the collection of taxes and the administration and enforcement of the provisions of this chapter, including provisions for the reexamination and correction of returns.
 No rule or regulation as adopted or promulgated by the Tax Administrator shall become effective until the rule or regulation has been approved by the City Income Tax Board and Council.
-After approval of rules and regulations by the City Income Tax Board, it shall submit the same in writing to the Clerk of Council, and no such rule or regulation has been submitted to the Clerk of Council, or until 60 days after the rule or regulation has been submitted to the Clerk of Council, and during the 60 day period, Council has not disapproved the rule or regulation.
+After approval of rules and regulations by the City Income Tax Board, it shall submit the same in writing to the Clerk of Council, and no such rule or regulation has been submitted to the Clerk of Council, and during the 60 day period, Council has not disapproved the rule or regulation.